Towards Handling Uncertainty-at-Source in AI -- A Review and Next Steps for Interval Regression: Background and State of the Art

 \subsection{The MinMax Method (2002)}

 Billard and Diday~\cite{billard2002symbolic} presented the MinMax method in 2002 which directly uses the lower and upper bounds of the regressors to separately estimate the lower and upper bounds of the regressand.
-Equation~\eqref{MinMax} defines the MinMax regression model for the lower and upper bounds of the regressand,
+Equation~\eqref{MinMax} defines the MinMax regression model for the lower and upper bounds of the regressand, where $\beta_j^-$ and $\beta_j^+$ are regression coefficients for the lower and upper bounds respectively ($\beta_j^-,\beta_j^+\in \mathbb{R}$, $0\leq j\leq p$).
+In matrix notation, the lower bound model of~\eqref{MinMax} with all $n$ observations is expressed as $Y^-=X^{-}\beta^-+\epsilon^-$, where